 Rev. Teague includes here this important health information.
 He is a survivor of prostate cancer, having had successful surgery the very week of his ordination.
 He was declared undetectable after a course of radiation the next year.
 Early detection and several treatment options now can stop this killer of men, especially African American men.
 Abundant Love and courage.

 Mr. Kenneth Clark, a proud native of New Orleans, finished his undergraduate degree in accounting at Loyola University in 1987.
 After seven years of experience in accounting and banking, Mr. Clark decided to seek a career in primary education where the presence of men could make a difference.
 He obtained his Masters of Education from Georgia State University in 1996, and a Specialist in Education degree from the University of West Georgia in 2005.
 He currently teaches gifted and high-achieving children in a metropolitan area school district.
 He also teaches and coaches chess to children, has taught professional development courses to other educators.
 Mr. Clark has served as a volunteer leader in several small and large community-based organizations over the years.

-Earl Daniels, a native Georgian, is enjoying a significant career change.
-He is transitioning from a career in web development to pursue his calling to ministry.
+Earl Daniels, a native Georgian, is transitioning from a career in web development to pursue his calling to ministry.
 Earl is discerning how his Unitarian Universalist religious affiliation will help him discover the next career.
 He contributes his computer and IT expertise to many nonprofits.
-He graduated with his Master of Divinity from Candler School of Theology in 2016 and is currently working as a Chaplain Resident with the Veterans Administration.
+He graduated with his Master of Divinity from Candler School of Theology in 2016 and has recently completed a year as a Chaplain Resident with the Veterans Administration.

 Rev. Wylie Hughes